EBRD-MoldovaOpenContracting/Moldova-Data-Load/README.md

 - Redevelopment of the visual part of the [website](https://opencontracting.eprocurement.systems).

 ## Results and further steps
-The differences between the systems and approaches to the publication of data in the [OCDS](https://standard.open-contracting.org/latest/en/) format led to our decision to consolidate the multi-platform system data at the database level.
+The differences between the data sources and approaches to the publication of data in the [OCDS](https://standard.open-contracting.org/latest/en/) format led to our decision to consolidate the multi-platform system data at the database level.
 We created a dedicated [OCDS](https://standard.open-contracting.org/latest/en/) database using the MongoDB database and organised the storage of all data in the special collections to consolidate the multi-platform system data.
 We consider this approach the most suitable in similar situations.

 For future development, when the amount of data will have increased, the queries for the tables should be updated.
 The current request is time-consuming and needs to be updated, as well as a pagination method, which can sometimes cause the freezing due to a memory leak.